jpadkins/SFML_GlyphTileMap/README.md

 /// Create a GlyphTileMap::Tile, a struct containing all the data required to
 /// populate a tile of a GlyphTileMap.
 ///
 /// L'╬'                        wchar_t of the character to display
-/// GlyphTileMap::Tile::Type::Exact     Spacing of the character within the
+/// GlyphTileMap::Tile::Exact   Spacing of the character within the tile,
-///                                     tile, either Text, Exact, Floor, or
+///                             either Text, Exact, Floor, or Center
-///                                     Center
 /// sf::Color::White            Color of the tile's character
 /// sf::Color::Black            Color of the tile's background
-/// {3, -4}                             Optional exact spacing of the tile's
+/// {3, -4}                     Optional exact spacing of the tile's character
-///                                     character (relative to the center)
+///                             (relative to the center)
 ///////////////////////////////////////////////////////////////////////////////
 GlyphTileMap::Tile tile(
     L'╬',
-    GlyphTileMap::Tile::Type::Exact,
+    GlyphTileMap::Tile::Exact,
     sf::Color::White,
     sf::Color::Black,
     {3, -4}